tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * [Alpaca](https://alpaca.markets/)

-* Students should have already downloaded Postman the night before.
-Use the welcome activity to identify any students who may not have already downloaded Postman, and have the TAs help them get it installed.
+* Students should have already downloaded Postman prior to class.
+Use the welcome activity to identify any students who may not have downloaded Postman, and have the TAs help them get it installed.

 * The welcome class module will be dedicated to demoing some of the previously mentioned FinTech APIs.